coderGirlSu/CA-Full-Stack-App/README.md

 - As a user, I want to be able to add friends to my groups so that I can chat with multiple friends at the same time.

-- As a user, I want to be able to delete a group, so that I can manage group and keep the chat app tidy.
+- As a user, I want to be able to delete a group, so that I can manage groups and control access to conversations.

 - As a user, I want to be able to leave a group, so that I no longer receive messages from that group.

-- As a user, I want to be able to view message history, so that I can find some important information without lose it.
+- As a user, I want to be able to view message history, so that I can find previous relevant messages.

+### User stories revision

+- As a user, I want to be able to access the chat app on a mobile device and desktop device, so that I can access the device wherever it is convenient, whatever device I have.

+- As a user, I want to be able to access the chat app on any operating system, so that I am not restricted in accessing the app.

+- As a user, I want to have the choice of light and dark mode on the app, so that I can choose my user experience

+- As a user, I want the app the be Halloween themed so that it appeals to young people.

+- As a user, I want the app the play a sound when I receive new messages, so that I am alerted and don't need to keep checking the app.

 ---